Risk Factors Dashboard

 -Hover to see similar sentence in last filing

 ITEM 1A.
-RISK FACTORS — Risks Related to Our Business — In the event the Third Restated Agreement for Monsanto’s consumer Roundup® products terminates or Monsanto’s consumer Roundup® business materially declines, we would lose a substantial source of future earnings and overhead expense absorption” of this Form 10-K and “NOTE 7.
+RISK FACTORS — Risks Related to Our Business — In the event the Third Restated Agreement for Monsanto’s consumer Roundup® products terminates or Monsanto’s consumer Roundup® business materially declines, we would lose a substantial source of future earnings and overhead expense absorption” in this Form 10-K and “NOTE 6.
 MARKETING AGREEMENT” of the Notes to Consolidated Financial Statements included in this Form 10-K.

 Acquisitions and Divestitures

-There were no material acquisitions or divestitures during fiscal 2023.
-Refer to “NOTE 8.
-ACQUISITIONS AND INVESTMENTS” of the Notes to the Consolidated Financial Statements included in this Form 10-K for more information regarding fiscal 2022 and fiscal 2021 acquisitions and investments.
+There were no material acquisitions or divestitures during fiscal 2024 or fiscal 2023.
+Refer to “NOTE 7.
+ACQUISITIONS AND INVESTMENTS” of the Notes to the Consolidated Financial Statements included in this Form 10-K for more information regarding fiscal 2022 acquisitions.

 Principal Markets and Methods of Distribution